Skip to content

 How do we prove control to the board or insurer?

-Quarterly ISO 45003 readiness, participation coverage, time-to-intervention, and trendlines with an audit trail.
+Echo produces cohort-level readiness, participation coverage, time-to-intervention, trendlines, and control evidence with an audit trail.

 Does Echo profile personalities for managers?

-No. Managers get cohort risk signals and control coverage, not personality labels or private coaching content.
+No. Managers get cohort risk signals and control coverage, not private coaching content or personality labels.